mikeyn1gm/ctf-threat-hunt-assistance-11-8-25/README.md

 Provide the File Name of the initiating parent process

 **Actions and Thought Process:**
 The details stated “session,” so I figured something like nslookup or a quick interface query was involved.
 I filtered DeviceProcessEvents by the host and narrowed the time window to when the earlier flags took place.
 Then I searched for commands containing things like "ping", "nslookup", "Test-NetConnection", or "curl" to catch any basic network validation.
-Only two events showed up—both making a bogus nslookup call.
+Only two events showed up with both of them making a bogus nslookup call.
 I checked the initiating parent process and saw that the suspicious lookup ultimately came from `RuntimeBroker.exe`, which stood out immediately since that’s not normal for nslookup activity.

 **Query used to locate events:**